born2net/mediaArduino/README.md

 FirmatNodeJs/FirmatNodeJs.ino
 </pre>

-and put it in a directory on youe Mac / PC of: FirmatNodeJs/FirmatNodeJs.ino
+and put it in a directory on your Mac or PC of: FirmatNodeJs/FirmatNodeJs.ino

 you will also need to download 3 more files:

 <pre>
-firmataSketch library\
 firmataSketch library\Boards.h
 firmataSketch library\Firmata.cpp
 firmataSketch library\Firmata.h